 We can support you to make an individual submission to the Royal Commission.

 Aged Care Legislative Review

 A robust and responsive aged care system is core to the needs of Australians who are blind or vision impaired.
 According to Vision 2020 Australia, around 80% of vision loss in Australia is caused by conditions that become more common as people age.
 This raises a number of implications for Australia’s aging population, with one in every four Australians projected to be 65 years of age or older by the year 2056.

-Blind Citizens Australia asserts that older Australians who are blind or vision impaired, when provided with the appropriate support, can continue to lead full and active lives and make valuable contributions to their communities.
-To this end, we welcome the opportunity to contribute to the review of Aged Care services in Australia and thank the Aged Care Sector Committee for providing us with this opportunity.
+BCA asserts that older Australians who are blind or vision impaired, when provided with the appropriate support, can continue to lead full and active lives and make valuable contributions to their communities.
+Therefore, we welcome the opportunity to contribute to the review of Aged Care services in Australia and thank the Aged Care Sector Committee for providing us with this opportunity.

 You can read about BCA’s position on My Aged Care here: Position Statement on My Aged Care (Word docx)